How to change a sheet metal part thickness guage?

 Design and Structural Integrity Considerations

-Changing the thickness of sheet metal parts can significantly impact their structural properties.
-It's essential to consider how thickness reduction affects the load-bearing capacity, stiffness, and overall integrity of the part.
-In urban furniture applications, where safety and durability are paramount, any thickness changes must be carefully evaluated to ensure they don't compromise the product's performance or longevity.
+Changing the thickness of sheet metal parts may have a big effect on how strong they are.
+It's important to think about how reducing the thickness would affect the part's ability to hold weight, stiffness, and overall strength.
+In urban furniture applications, where safety and durability are the most important things, any modifications in thickness must be carefully considered to make sure they don't impair the product's performance or lifespan.

 Manufacturing Process Implications